Swedish Stunner Anna Nystrom Puts On A Busty Show In Revealing Dark Purple Lingerie

 In the new photo update, Anna is seen looking smoking hot as she rocks a piece of dark purple lingerie.
 The lace top left little to the imagination as it flaunted the model’s eye-popping cleavage.

-Anna wore her long, blonde hair parted down the middle and styled in straight strands that fell all around her shoulders and hid pieces of the lingerie from sight.
+Anna wore her long, blond hair parted down the middle and styled in straight strands that fell all around her shoulders and hid pieces of her lingerie from sight.

 Nystrom also rocked a full face of makeup for the sexy snapshot, which included darkened eyebrows, long lashes, and a smokey eye shadow look.
-She added a bronzed glow, peachy blush on her cheeks, and a shimmering highlighter on her face before completing the glam look with a dark berry color on her plump lips.
+She added a bronzed glow, peachy blush on her cheeks and a shimmering highlighter on her face, completing the glam look with a dark berry color on her plump lips.

-The model’s fans couldn’t help but fall in love with the photo, and Anna, and gave the snap nearly 30,000 likes and over 500 comments within the first hour after it was uploaded to the social media platform.
+The model’s fans couldn’t help but fall in love with the photo, giving the snap nearly 30,000 likes and over 500 comments within the first hour after it was uploaded to the social media platform.

 “Drop dead gorgeous,” one of Anna’s Instagram followers wrote in the comment section of the post.